pithoner/BDSX-Manager/README.md

 # Other

 In the future I want to add other feature such as auto backup and chat management feature.
-If you have any suggestions or problems please open an issue.
+If you have any suggestions or bugs/problems please open an issue.